AhmedRashad15/Azure-DevOps-Task-Creator/README.md

 [![GitHub Repo](https://img.shields.io/badge/GitHub-Repository-blue?logo=github)](https://github.com/AhmedRashad15/Azure-DevOps-Task-Creator)

+## Overview

-A powerful React-based Azure DevOps extension for bulk task creation, management, and template automation under user stories in sprints.
+**Task Pilot** is an Azure DevOps extension that enables teams to efficiently create, manage, and template multiple tasks as children under user stories within sprints.
+It is designed to streamline bulk task creation and management directly inside Azure DevOps Boards.

 ---

-## 🚀 Features
+## ✨ Features
 - Fetch user stories from any sprint in your Azure DevOps project
 - Bulk create and assign tasks under user stories
 - Support for all standard and custom Azure DevOps fields (Priority, Severity, Activity, Estimates, etc.)